-It is the responsibility of each licence holder to manage their lease area within the environmental quality guidelines and standards outlined in the approved MEMP.
+It is the responsibility of each licence holder to manage their lease area within the environmental quality guidelines and standards outlined in the EMMP.
+For the avoidance of any doubt, the EMMP requirements are also reflected in the approved MEMP.
 Licence holders must ensure competency in environmental sampling, timely reporting of results and appropriate training of staff.

-Should multiple licence holders be operating within the zone, it may be in their interest to cooperate and share in environmental monitoring and reporting activities to avoid duplication.
+Should multiple licence holders be operating within the zone, it may be in their interest to cooperate and share in environmental monitoring and reporting activities to avoid duplication of effort and the associated cost.
 This could be achieved by monitoring the reference sites closest to the individual lease areas.